writepython/web-crawler/README.txt

 request_delay is a float describing how long to wait in seconds before making the next request.

+browser_name is a string that determines which browser Selenium will employ to find the final URL after HTTP and JS redirects.
+The options are "PhantomJS", "Firefox", "Chrome", "Safari", and "Opera".
+PhantomJS has the advantage of not actually needing to open a browser window.
+I have tested PhantomJS and Firefox.

 urls_to_crawl is an array of hashes containing the items url, follow_links_containing, and (optionally) regex_filters.

 url is a url string in the style http://www.main.russia.org